-Corte Ingles is a biggest Spanish department store, however unlike most of well-known world’s department stores, in its very broad range of products it also includes groceries in the basement and the rooftop restaurant.
+I’ll help you find El Corte Ingles Valencian Rooftop.
+Corte Ingles is the biggest Spanish department store, however unlike most of the well-known world department stores, in its very broad range of products, it also includes groceries in the basement and the rooftop restaurant.

 It’s not surprising that, with the aim of helping you spend “countless” hours shopping, the company has opened restaurant and café-bar; and correspondingly, the café-bar on the sixth floor of El Corte Inglés (Calle Colon, 27).
 However, rooftops are not common at department stores.
 While for fine dining you may find some more romantic place than this one, the café-bar with its nice views on the old city, has its merits.

-La Placa Gastro Mercat offers a wide range of food so most likely everybody (even those with sort of “gourmet-taste”) may find something visually, taste-wise and certainly price-wise attractive.
+La Placa Gastro Mercat offers a wide range of food so most likely everybody (even those with a sort of “gourmet taste”) may find something visually, taste-wise and certainly price-wise attractive.
 The choice is quite overwhelming.
-To make it short: you will find there famous Paella Valenciana (and in general rice (arroz)-based dishes, grilled meat (parilla), Italian cuisine (pizza and in general Mediterranean stuff) and Japanese sushi and sashimi (to make it short).
+To make it short: you will find their famous Paella Valenciana (and in general rice (arroz)-based dishes, grilled meat (parilla), Italian cuisine (pizza and in general Mediterranean stuff), and Japanese sushi and sashimi (to make it short).

-It’s also worth mentioning that by regular café-bar standards, the choice and visual composition of meals offered by Gastro-Mercat is quite impressive.
+It’s also worth mentioning that by regular café-bar standards, the choice and visual composition of meals offered by Gastro-Mercat are quite impressive.
 But this is just the beginning of the story.
-Thanks to bar’s location on the sixth floor of the building, from the large, open terrace (part of the bar) you will have panoramic views on the old city of Valencia.
-Imagine sipping cup of freshly brewed coffee (café con leche) accompanied by equally fresh, crusty croissant or enjoying glass of beer and at the same time taking pleasure in watching the historic center from the “above”.
-Sea of roofs, labyrinth of crowded streets and then soaring towers of the City Hall (Ayuntamiento), Central Post Office (Correos) as well as an imposing Bank of Valencia with its beautiful exterior ornamentation!
+Thanks to the bar’s location on the sixth floor of the building, from the large, open terrace (part of the bar) you will have panoramic views of the old city of Valencia.
+Imagine sipping a cup of freshly brewed coffee (café con leche) accompanied by an equally fresh, crusty croissant or enjoying a glass of beer and at the same time taking pleasure in watching the historic center from “above”.
+Sea of roofs, a labyrinth of crowded streets, and then soaring towers of the City Hall (Ayuntamiento).
+You may also enjoy the view of the Central Post Office (Correos) as well as the imposing Bank of Valencia with its beautiful exterior ornamentation!

 Once you visit Corte Ingles’ rooftop bar (and find some time to sit and contemplate the beauty of life as seen from the top) it may be also interesting to shortly learn something about the company.